tanloong/neosca/README.md

 #### Just Parse Text and Exit

 If you only want to save the parsed trees and exit, you can use `--no-query`.
 This can be useful if you want to use the parsed trees for other purposes.
+When `--no-query` is specified, the `--reserve-parsed` will be automatically set.

 ```sh
 nsca samples/sample1.txt --no-query